Noddy (TV series): Reception

 In its first season on PBS, the show was seen by an average of 2.5 million viewers per episode, higher than Sesame Street's average during the same year.

 International success

 Due to almost instantaneous success in the US and Canada, BBC Worldwide decided to distribute the series overseas.
 "Anything Can Happen at Christmas" was shown on CBBC in the UK in 1998.
 The first season of the show later aired there from 1999 to 2000 and was also shown in Australia, Malaysia and several countries in English.
 This version utilized the original sound-track for the Noddy animations.
 The live action segments were unaltered.
 The second season was never reversioned for the UK or Australia but was dubbed for other countries.
-The series was also dubbed for Poland, Spain, France, Israel, Mexico, and Portugal.
+The series was also dubbed for Poland, Spain, France, Israel, Mexico, Greece and Portugal.
 A music video involving the character Johnny Crawfish, "Special", was made to promote the overseas airings.